| |

 was also another earlier totally different design also called the

-Contessa 25 - these being nothing to do with Jeremy Rogers or the
+Contessa 25 - these being nothing to do with Jeremy Rogers or any of the

 other Contessa yachts.
 These Contessa 25s were Robert Tucker designed